 Bentley Motors LTD was founded in 1919 by Walter Owen Bentley, known as “W.O.”

-Shortly after WW1, W.O. revived his motor car interests and in London set out the development of a racing engine the "Experimental Bentley #1".
-"I wanted to make a fast car, a good car, the best in it's class" said Bentley.
+Shortly after WW1, W.O. revived his motor car interests and, in London, began the development of a racing engine – the “Experimental Bentley #1”.
+“I wanted to make a fast car, a good car, the best in its class,” said Bentley.

-Through the 1920s the Bentley's were dominating race cars, winning races and setting numerous speed records.
-Yet despite it's racing record and public acclaim, Bentley Motors LTD was beset by financial difficulty.
-By 1931 closure was imminent.
-Rolls Royce stepped in to save the Bentley name and a new era began.
+Through the 1920s, the Bentleys dominated as race cars.
+They won races and set numerous speed records.
+Yet despite its racing record and public acclaim, Bentley Motors LTD was beset by financial difficulty.
+By 1931, closure was imminent.
+Rolls Royce stepped in to save the Bentley name, and a new era began.

-In April of 1955 the new Rolls Royce Silver Cloud appeared.
-The Rolls chief designer had tailored the attractive body so perfectly well balanced that the car's enormous size wasn't obvious at first glance.
+In April of 1955, the new Rolls Royce Silver Cloud appeared.
+The Rolls chief designer tailored the attractive body so perfectly and well-balanced that the car’s enormous size wasn’t apparent at first glance.

-What we available for you is a 1957 version of the same Cloud model.
+What we have available for you is a 1957 version of the same Silver Cloud model.